Effective Date: 30/12/2020

 We never ask you to reveal your real name.
 We strongly encourage you to use a username that is not your real name, or that gives your identity away.
-We also recommend that you use username that’s different from the ones you use on other forums.
+We also recommend that you use a username that’s different from the ones you use on other forums.
 If you are a dental professional and you’d like to use your real name, that’s fine of course!
 Please don’t use a real photo of yourself either, unless you are absolutely sure you don’t mind it being discoverable through search engines.

 Search engines, including Google, may index your username and posts, and any photos you post (but not your user profile or email address).

 Your email address